mcpiroman/UnityNativeTool/README.md

 2. In project settings, set _Api Compatibility Level_ to .NET 4.x or above.
    Edit > Project Settings > Player > Other Settings > Api Compatibility Level

-3. Set _Allow 'unsafe' code_ to true.
+3. Check _Allow 'unsafe' code_.
    Edit > Project Settings > Player > Other Settings > Allow 'unsafe' code

 4. Set execution order of script `UnityNativeTool.DllManipulatorScript` to be the lowest of all scripts in game (at least of scripts that use native functions), e.g -10000.
    Edit > Project Settings > Script Execution Order

 5. One game object in the scene needs to have `DllManipulatorScript` on it.
-By default this script has `DontDestroayOnLoad(gameObject)` call, and deletes itself when dupliacate is found.
+This script has `DontDestroayOnLoad(gameObject)` call, and deletes itself when dupliacate is found.

 ## Usage
 - Your plugin files must be at path specified in options.
-By default you just add __ at the beginning of your dll file in Assets/Plugins folder.
+By default you add __ (two underscores) at the beginning of your dll file in Assets/Plugins folder.
-- By default, all native functions in scripts assembly will be mocked (i.e. will be handled by this tool instead of Unity).
-You can change that in options and use attributes to select which functions you want or don't want to be mocked.
-Attributes are in namespace `UnityNativeTool`.
+- By default, all native functions in main scripts assembly will be mocked (i.e. will be handled by this tool instead of Unity).
+You can change that in options and use provided attributes to specify it by yourself (these are in `UnityNativeTool`  namespace).
-- If something is not working, first check out available options (and read their description), then [report an issue](https://github.com/mcpiroman/UnityNativeTool/issues).
+- If something is not working, first check out available options (and read their description), then [report an issue](https://github.com/mcpiroman/UnityNativeTool/issues/new).
 - Options are accessible via `DllManipulatorScript` editor or window.
 - Although presumably runs in builded game, it's intended to be used in editor.